vite-pwa/vitepress/README.md

 ## 🦄 Usage

-You will need wrap your VitePress config with `withPwa`:
+You will need to wrap your VitePress config with `withPwa`:

 ```ts
 // .vitepress/config.ts